logo

 Air race

-In March 1938, Clouston and Ricketts flew from the UK to New Zealand and return in a record time.
+In March 1938, Clouston and Ricketts flew UK - Australia - New Zealand and return in a record time.
 They left London on 15 March, arrived in Blenheim on 21 March and were back in London by 26 March.
+They carried an unofficial mail.

 EAS